hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

    and Sawtooth Global State addresses.
 2. Define and implement an efficient method for maintaining accounts and account storage in Sawtooth Global State.
-3. Define and implement an “EVM-Wrapper” at the Transaction Processor level for handling additional “Ethereum-like” and “Burrow-like” features not implemented by the EVM, including:
+3. Define and implement an 'EVM-Wrapper' at the Transaction Processor level for handling additional 'Ethereum-like' and 'Burrow-like' features not implemented by the EVM, including:

     a.
 Handling account creation transactions and storing the resulting code in